thallysrc/getting-started-go/README.md

 # getting started with go
-it's a little 'hello world' with go, just to try the go lang it's a little 'hello world' with go, just to try the go lang
+it's a little 'hello world' with go, just to try the go lang